Time-periodic branched transport: Notation and Background

-where the right hand side of the second line above is required to be absolutely convergent; we write We also let $\Lambda^m(\R^n)$ and $\Lambda_m(\R^n)$ denote the collections of $m$-cotangent vectors and $m$-tangent vectors respectively on $\R^n$, equipped with the norm induced by the Euclidean inner product.
+where the above sum is required to be absolutely convergent; we write We also let $\Lambda^m(\R^n)$ and $\Lambda_m(\R^n)$ denote the collections of $m$-cotangent vectors and $m$-tangent vectors respectively on $\R^n$, equipped with the norm induced by the Euclidean inner product.
 In this paper we will mainly consider the cases $V=\Lambda_1(\R^n)$ or $V=\R$.
 Of course, since we are in the Euclidean case, it is possible to identify $\Lambda_1(\R^n)=\Lambda^1(\R^n)=\R^n$, however as we also utilize the language of currents later, we find it will be useful to keep this distinction at the price of a little more cluttered notation.
-We also recall the following norm on $\mathcal{M}(\domain; V)$ for a Banach space $V$. \begin{defin} If $\mu\in \mathcal{M}(\domain; V)$ for a Banach space $(V, \abs{\cdot})$, the \emph{variation} of $\mu$ is a nonnegative scalar Borel measure on $\domain$ defined by
+We also recall the following norm on $\mathcal{M}(\domain; V)$ for a Banach space $V$. \begin{defin} If $\mu\in \mathcal{M}(\domain; V)$ for a Banach space $(V, \norm{\cdot}_V)$, the \emph{variation} of $\mu$ is a nonnegative scalar Borel measure on $\domain$ defined by

 where the supremum is taken over all finite partitions $P$ of $E$ into Borel measurable sets.

 The \emph{total variation (TV) norm} is defined by